Robert Gregg Bury: Career as clergyman

 In 1895 Bury decided to become an Anglican clergyman.
 He was ordinated as a deacon in that year and as a priest in 1897.
-From this time onwards "il va consacrer sa vie d'une part au ministère des âmes, d'autre part à la philologie grecque et spécialement à Platon" [he devoted his life to ministering to souls on the one hand, and on the other to Greek philology and especially to Plato].
-For several decades he was a curate successively at Staplehurst, Kent (1895–98), in the parish of St Andrew Holborn (1897–99), at Clontibret, County Monaghan (1899-1900), and at Templecarn, County Donegal (1900–01); then a vicar at Trumpington, Cambridgeshire (1903–18); and finally a rector at East Gilling, Yorkshire (1918–24), and at Dickleburgh and Langmere, Norfolk (1924–28).
+From this time onwards "il va consacrer sa vie d'une part au ministère des âmes, d'autre part à la philologie grecque et spécialement à Platon".
+For several decades he was a curate successively at Staplehurst, Kent (1895–98), in the parish of St Andrew Holborn (1897–99), at Clontibret, County Monaghan (1899–1900), and at Templecarn, County Donegal (1900–01); then a vicar at Trumpington, Cambridgeshire (1903–18); and finally a rector at East Gilling, Yorkshire (1918–24), and at Dickleburgh and Langmere, Norfolk (1924–28).

 He then retired and, following the death of his wife in 1934, worked peacefully in Cambridge until his death there in 1951.
 During these final years he continued to make regular contributions to academic journals such as the Classical Quarterly, Classical Studies, Revue des Études greques, and Revue de philologie.

 Legacy

 During the earlier part of his life Bury made a name for himself by creating authoritative new editions (with introductions, critical commentaries and notes) for the Cambridge University Press of Plato's Socratic dialogues Philebus and Symposium.
 Then he composed English translations (again accompanied by commentaries and notes) of Plato's Timaeus, Critias, Cleitophon, Menexenus, Epistles and Laws and of the works of Sextus Empiricus for the bilingual Loeb Classical Library.
 In late life he turned his mind to other areas of religion and philosophy, penning a study of the logos doctrine in the Gospel of John and study in the history of philosophy with the title of The Devil's Puzzle.
 A Survey of Men's Notions of Man.

 Critics have remarked on the extensive nature of the introductions, commentaries, notes and appendices to be found in Bury's books (for example, the introduction of 75 pages in his Philebus and the 53 pages of notes out of a total of 80 pages in his The Fourth Gospel and the Logos-Doctrine).
 Most of Bury's translations have been reprinted repeatedly and are still in print today.

-Professor Robert B. Todd remarked that "[f]ew British scholars have served served Greek philosophical studies as well without holding a formal academic position".
+Professor Robert B. Todd remarked that "[f]ew British scholars have served Greek philosophical studies as well without holding a formal academic position".

 Personal life

-In 1894 Bury married Eloise Ives Lanyon (1863-1934).
+In 1894 Bury married Eloise Ives Lanyon (1863–1934).
 They had one son, John Patrick Tuer Bury (1908–87), who became a fellow and university lecturer in modern history at Corpus Christi College, Cambridge University.